TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ![block](../../../static/media/post-images/zero-trust-samba/block-rule.png)

-These rules are enforced top-to-bottom, so I need to make sure the Allow rule is listed first.
+These rules are enforced in top-to-bottom order, so I need to make sure the Allow rule is listed first.

 ![list](../../../static/media/post-images/zero-trust-samba/rule-list.png)